arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

   For clarity on the connection points, please refer to the [board pinout section](#pinout) of the user manual.
 Ensure the supplied current meets the specification for all components, as shown in the operating conditions table reported later on.

 - Using an external __5 V power supply__ to:
-    * The _5V_ pin located on the 40-pin male header connectors pins
+    * The _5V_ pin located on the 40-pin male header connector pins
     * The _5V_ pin located on the screw terminal of the board

   You can effectively power the Portenta Hat Carrier, the SOM, and any connected hat.